 Remember the days when TVs used to weigh a ton, and you needed fortified steel shelves if you wanted to “attach” them to the wall?
-These days, tellys are not only flat, but usually don’t weight as much as they used to, which means it’s easier to find the best TV brackets – but you still need to know what you’re looking for.
+These days, tellies are not only flat, but usually don’t weigh as much as they used to, which means it’s easier to find the best TV brackets – but you still need to know what you’re looking for.

-Mounting your TV to the wall doesn’t only help save space, but it can improve your viewing angle as well – a full motion TV bracket, for example, lets you tilt and aim the screen at any point in the room, which means you can be flexible with the positioning of your sofa.
+Mounting your TV on the wall doesn’t only help save space, but it can improve your viewing angle as well – a full-motion TV bracket, for example, lets you tilt and aim the screen towards any point in the room, which means you can be flexible with the positioning of your sofa.

-On the other hand, perfecting your telly’s position is important – you don’t want it to be too high (that’s bad for your neck), too far (that’s bad for your eyes) or too close (eyes again).
-Plus, it’s important to get a bracket that’s suitable to the size – and weight – of your TV, otherwise you run the risk of finding your precious device shattered to pieces on the floor.
+On the other hand, perfecting your telly’s position is essential – you don’t want it to be too high (that’s bad for your neck), too far (that’s bad for your eyes), or too close (eyes again).
+Plus, it’s crucial to get a bracket that’s suitable for the size – and weight – of your TV.
+Otherwise, you run the risk of finding your precious device shattered to pieces on the floor.